mariaazcona/ModelsProcesIntro/README.md

 ```

 ### 6. Add example data
 This project uses example product models sourced from the JSON file products.json.
-The dataset is extracted from the supermarket-web-example repository, originally available at: supermarket-web-example/products.json.
+The dataset is extracted from a supermarket-web-example repository, originally available at: https://github.com/wedeploy-examples/supermarket-web-example/blob/master/products.json.
 To import these models:

 ```bash
 python manage.py import_products